Alberta Shelton McMurphy (1871- 1949) ─ An Early Oregonian

 “Many do not realize what it means for parents to think of surrendering the care and protection of the dearest love and pride of their hearts,” wrote Dr.

 Shelton.
 Following the marriage, Adah moved to Portland in order to give the home over to the newlyweds so they could raise a family.
 Alberta and Robert had two daughters and four sons.
-McMurphy went on to found the Eugene Water Company and what is now the Eugene Chamber of Commerce (then called The Commercial Club.)
+McMurphey went on to found the Eugene Water Company and what is now the Eugene Chamber of Commerce (then called The Commercial Club.)